The specification states that you need to be able to explain, identify and evaluate each of the following methods of measuring the brain;

 What is it and how does it work?

-This method is probably the most familiar to you and also what you would imagine when thinking about a brain surgeon or a neuropsychologist, something along the lines of the picture below!
+This method is probably the most familiar to you and also what you would imagine when thinking about a brain surgeon, something along the lines of the picture below!

-This isn’t quite what a post mortem is- first of all, the patient needs to be dead for this to take place.
-Hence the name, Post – Mortem, after death.
-Psychologists will open up the skull and examine the brain by observing and cutting into it with the aim of identifying any abnormalities that might explain the behaviours of people when they were alive.
+This isn’t quite what a post mortem is – first of all, the patient needs to be dead for this to take place!
+Hence the name: ‘post’ means after, and ‘mortem’ means death.
+Clinicians will will open up the skull and examine the brain by observing and cutting into it with the aim of identifying any abnormalities that might explain the behaviours of people when they were alive.
 For example, they might examine the brain of serial killers or people with mental health issues to identify if there was anything in their brain structure that could be related to, or even cause the issues from their living life.

-1. Not instant as all, as can only access the brain when the person is dead- therefore there is going to be an extreme time delay between the action and the post mortem.
+- Not instant as all, as can only access the brain when the person is dead – therefore there is going to be an extreme time delay between the action and the post mortem.

 Research in action